 This course addresses the current issues in the field of special education.
 Students will identify these issues through directed readings and through a direct, supervised field experience.
-Students will serve a minimum of 100 hours in a field setting, 40 of which will be in providing direct service to persons with special needs.
-A field-based certified special education teacher will supervise this experience.
+Students will need to document a minimum of 100 hours in a field setting.
 The instructor will provide group supervision in the weekly seminars.
 Students also will obtain experience developing and delivering a professional presentation on a current issue in the field.
 Prerequisite: Permission of instructor.